Protecting the tilapia fish of the Koome Islands, Lake Victoria

 Now Singida tilapia face huge problems.
 The human induced threats include overfishing, habitat alteration, and competition from introduced alien species such as Nile perch.
 Further problems caused by agriculture and cattle grazing may also be contributing to their decline.
 The remaining populations are limited to a few isolated spots around Lake Victoria.
 Unfortunately, in most of these areas, the fishing community is not aware of the conservation status of the species and have started overexploiting it without notice.

 How we’re helping the tilapia fish

 Breeding endangered species in captivity is a widely used technique to boost wild numbers.
 Lots of brood stock – or founders – will ensure that the genetic diversity of the captive population is as varied as possible.
-The young fish will be released into the shallows, areas that are less than 10m deep.
+The young fish are being released into the shallows, areas that are less than 10m deep.
 The aim is to bolster and boost the numbers in these parts of the lake.
 This will produce sufficiently large populations to make them more resilient against the Nile perch which live in the deeper, more central areas.

 This project is only possible thanks to our generous donors.
 Can you help by donating today?

 Read the latest news about William and his team in Lake Victoria: